-A significant portion of the 2015 compensation program for our NEOs was performance-based, with payouts linked to the attainment of certain defined performance goals, including the Company's operating earnings, net income and Technology Brands and other new retail concepts store growth.
-The charts below summarize the mix of pay elements for the CEO, and all other NEOs, based on target compensation for fiscal 2015.
+A significant portion of the 2016 compensation program for our NEOs was performance-based, with payouts linked to the attainment of certain defined performance goals, including the Company's operating earnings, net income and Technology Brands operating earnings.
+The charts below summarize the mix of pay elements for the CEO, and all other NEOs, based on target compensation for fiscal 2016.